 Five in 45 Move More Challenge: FAQ

-Heck no!
-Although, cold or not, I highly recommend getting outside for some of your Five in 45 breaks whenever possible.
-That being said, there are a lot of ways to move more indoors.
-Lately I’ve been starting my mornings by doing the stairs in my house for my first Five in 45 break.
-It’s a great way to get my heart rate up first thing in the morning, and I typically get 500 steps on my five minute break.
-It’s such am exhilarating way to start the day!
+Lately, I’ve been starting my mornings by doing the stairs in my house for my first Five in 45 break.
+It’s a great way to get my heart rate up first thing in the morning, and I typically get 500 steps on my five-minute break.
+It’s such an exhilarating way to start the day!

 Nope.
 While I’m admittedly obsessed with the step tracker on my Apple Watch, Five in 45 isn’t a step competition.
-There are lots of ways you can “move” that don’t include taking steps.
+There are many ways you can “move,” that don’t include taking steps.
 (See ideas below.)
-That being said, you’re more than welcome to track your steps if you find it motivates you to move more.
-I know it sure does motivate me!

 Sure thing!
-While it’s important to make your Five in 45 breaks your own, here are a few ideas to get you started…
+While it’s essential to make your Five in 45 breaks your own, here are a few ideas to get you started:

-How do I join the Five in 45 Community?
+How do I join the Five in 45 Challenge?
 Sign me up!!!

 Awesome!
 Once you have your timer, you can get started any time.
 It’s free!!!
-And, since this is a community where we are ALL here to support each other, I’d love for you to join the Five in 45 Communities on Instagram and/or Facebook.
-(Watch my video to learn more.)
-Be sure and use the hashtag #fivein45 & tag me @thespicyrd so I see your posts!
+And, since we are ALL here to support each other, share your “move more” moments on social media with the hashtag #fivein45.
+And, be sure to tag me @thespicyrd, so I see your posts!
 Let’s all move more for optimal health and longevity!!!